rugbyprof/2143-ObjectOrientedProgramming/README.md

 ## Learning Outcomes
 This course focuses on the design and analysis of larger, more complex programs using an Object Oriented approach.
 The specific goals of this course are:
-- To know and use basic Python programming constructs for object-oriented problem solving (e.g., classes, polymorphism, inheritance, interfaces)
+- To know and use basic Python programming constructs for object-oriented problem solving incorporating the above topics.
-- To appreciate the role of algorithms and data structures in problem solving and software design (e.g., objected-oriented design, lists, files, searching and sorting)
+- To appreciate the role of algorithms and data structures in problem solving and software design.
 - To be able to design and implement a Python program to model a real-world system, and subsequently analyze its behavior.
 - To develop programming skills that can serve as a foundation for further study in computer science.